Education in the Republic of Belarus

 The adult literacy rate in Belarus has always been among the highest in the world.
 Now it stands at 99.7%.
 Some 98% of people have attended primary and secondary schools and vocational colleges.
 Belarus is on par with the world’s most advanced countries in terms of primary and secondary school enrollment ratios.
 In recent years about 5% of GDP has been spent on education, which is about the same as in developed European countries.

 The education system encompasses general education, continuing education and special needs education.
 All in all, there are more than 8,000 educational institutions providing general education, continuing education and special needs education in Belarus.
-They have about 3 million students and employ over 400,000 people (one in 10 of Belarus’ workforce).
+They have more than 2 million students and employ almost 419,000 people (11.8% of Belarus’ workforce).

 General education includes pre-school education, secondary education, secondary vocational education, post-secondary vocational education, higher learning and post-graduate education.
 Extracurricular activities are divided into extracurricular programs for children, youth and adults.